cygnus-technology/reach-util/c-gen/README.md

 Bitfield definitions work similarly, though they define a bit position rather than a value, with valid values being between 0 and 31.

 ### Files
 Files are defined similarly to parameters, though with far fewer fields for each file.
 All fields are required, and there is no limit on the maximum file size, but the file size must be greater than 0.
 The file size is defined in bytes, and may be modified by the application as needed.
+The `Require Checksum` field determines whether to do additional validation during file transfers to ensure that the data is not corrupted.

 ### Commands
 Commands are defined very simply, with only a name and an optional description (which is not actually used in the C code).